 Status: DCA Legal returned minor changes to the text, which the Board approved at the May 15, 2020, public meeting.
-The rulemaking package is currently with DCA Legal and Agency for pre-file approval before OAL submission for a 45-day public comment period, likely in early 2021.
+The rulemaking package is currently with DCA Legal and Agency for pre-file approval before OAL submission for public notice, likely in early 2021.